Im Buch

 Häufige Begriffe und Wortgruppen

-Addison appears attitude beauty become beginning Book called century character couplet course critics death Dryden Dulness Dunciad early edition effect Eloisa English epic Epistle Essay evidence example expression fact final garden give grace grotto hand Homer human idea Iliad imitation important interest kind later least less letter light lines literary live Lock London manuscript matter meaning mind moral nature never once opening original parallel passage perhaps poem poet poetic poetry Pope Pope's praise present printed published Rape reader reason reference remark rhetorical rhyme satire seems sense suggest taste things thought tion translation true turn University verse whole writing written
+Addison appears attitude beauty become beginning Book called century character couplet course critics death Dryden Dulness Dunciad early edition effect English epic Epistle Essay evidence example expression fact final garden give grace grotto hand Homer human idea Iliad imitation important interest kind later least less letter light lines literary live Lock London manuscript matter meaning mind moral nature never once opening original parallel passage perhaps poem poet poetic poetry Pope Pope's praise present printed published Rape reader reason reference relation remark rhetorical rhyme satire seems sense suggest taste things thought tion translation true turn University verse whole writing written